Jupiter String Quartet: 2019–present: More premieres, touring

 In 2019 the Jupiter collaborated with pianist Bernadette Harvey on the album Alchemy, which included four commissions of Arizona Friends of Chamber Music, three of which were world premiere recordings.
 In 2020 the quartet marked Beethoven's 250th-anniversary year with a series of Beethoven concerts and released an album, Metamorphosis, that paired Beethoven's Op.
 131 with the String Quartet No. 1 of Ligeti.

 In July 2020 at the height of the COVID-19 pandemic they livestreamed the world premiere of To Unpathed Waters, Undreamed Shores by Michi Wiancko, a piece that had been commissioned for them, and the following year they premiered Chaconne/Labyrinth by Stephen Andrew Taylor, a piece meant to convey the experience of the pandemic.

-Their 2021 collaborative album with the Jasper String Quartet included the world premiere recording of Eternal Breath by Dan Visconti, a piece written for the 40th wedding anniversary of Meg and Liz Freivogel's parents.
+Their 2021 collaborative album with the Jasper String Quartet included the world premiere recording of Eternal Breath by Dan Visconti, a piece eliciting breath "that is passed from one generation to another" –– and written for the 40th wedding anniversary of Meg, Liz and J Freivogel's parents.
 The Arts Fuse called the album "striking for its backstory but really memorable for its smart program and fine execution."

 On October 3, 2023 the Jupiter premiered Medusa, which Nathan Shields had written for them during a Guggenheim Fellowship.
 The same month, with marimba player William Moersch, they premiered Rock Galaxy by Zack Browning.

+In 2025, they announced that Nelson Lee was leaving the Jupiter to take a position in Montreal.
+Violinist Mélanie Clapiès took his place in the quartet.
+Their first concert with the new lineup took place on March 12, 2026 at the Krannert Center for the Performing Arts.

 In addition to their extensive touring schedule, the Jupiter continues to perform at the Krannert Center for the Performing Arts at the University of Illinois where they are quartet-in-residence, and at the Cleveland Chamber Music Society in the city of their founding.